 So You’re Thinking About Buying a Home…

 If buying a home is in your future, you have started in the right place.
-First, please take a moment to read a little more about me and.
+First, please take a moment to read a little more about me.
 Then, use my website to search for property and read my blog for helpful information.
 Please don’t hesitate to contact me with any questions you may have.
 I’m in the business of making connections and establishing relationships, not simply opening doors, so I would love to hear from you!

 What If I Don’t Intend To Buy For A Year Or More?

 That’s OK!
 I find it beneficial for buyers to start familiarizing themselves with my services (and the local neighborhoods) early on in their search.
 That way, when you are ready, there’s no mad rush to find the perfect property…it’s all part of a process.
 Go ahead and call me at the beginning.
 I’ll show you around town, give you the tour and be here to answer any questions you may have.
 Trust me.
 I prefer it this way.
-If you decide that Anchorage isn’t for you, that’s OK too.
+If you decide that Henderson isn’t for you, that’s OK too.
 I trust that after working with me, you’ll be happy to refer my services to your friends and family in the future.

 What If I Plan To Buy Within 6 To 12 Months?